dymmond/esmerald/docs/middleware/middleware.md

 ## BaseAuthMiddleware

-This is a very special middleware and it's the core for every authentication middleware that is used within an **Esmerald** application.
+This is a very special middleware and it is the core for every authentication middleware that is used within an **Esmerald** application.

 `BaseAuthMiddleware` is also a protocol that simply enforces the implementation of the `authenticate` method and